home-assistant/developers.home-assistant/docs/development_environment.md

 #### Additional steps for Ubuntu 18.04

-If you chose Ubuntu 18.04 from the Windows Store some additional steps are needed to install the latest ffmpeg version.
-When you are promted to acknowledge the displayed information you can press ENTER to proceed.
+If you chose Ubuntu 18.04 from the Windows Store some additional steps are needed to install the latest FFmpeg version.

 ```shell
 $ sudo add-apt-repository ppa:savoury1/ffmpeg4